 When is the best time to volunteer?

-On this project nearly all of the activities take part all year round, meaning the main factor that affects people's’ decisions on when to volunteer is the weather.
+On this project nearly all the activities take part all year round, meaning the only factor that may affect your decision of when to volunteer is the weather.

 Community work, however, is the one activity that is affected as schools are closed between mid-December and approximately the 7th of January.
 Therefore, if you are keen to get involved with the community projects you should avoid volunteering during this time.